 - News & Events

-Cervical Cancer Compensation
+Cervical Cancer Compensation Claims

-Cervical cancer can have a devastating impact on the lives of the women it affects, which is why early detection is so crucial to allow treatment to be started as soon as possible.
-If your condition was misdiagnosed or delayed, making a claim with the experienced and understanding team at JMW can help you make a successful cervical cancer claim to access the compensation to which you are entitled.
+Cervical cancer can have a devastating impact on the lives of the people it affects, which is why early detection is so crucial to allow treatment to be started as soon as possible.
+If your condition was misdiagnosed or you have suffered due to a delay you may be entitled to make a claim for compensation.

-If caught in the early stages, the prognosis for women is generally good and abnormal cells can often be removed with a minor routine procedure, preventing the disease from advancing.
+Cervical cancer is the sixth most common malignancy in females, and is rare before the age of 20, with peak incidences in the 45 to 55-year-old age group.
+If caught early the prognosis for women is generally good as abnormal cells can often be removed with a minor routine procedure, preventing the disease from advancing.

 Not all screening errors constitute medical negligence as it is recognised that sometimes very subtle abnormalities may not be detected by a screener looking at a smear test slide.
 However, in cases JMW has handled, clear signs were present that no reasonable screener should have missed.

-Most women who are diagnosed with cervical cancer are aged 25 to 64, and in the last decade incidence numbers have increased in the younger age bracket.
+Most women who are diagnosed with cervical cancer are aged between 25 and 64; however, in the last decade incidence numbers have increased in the younger age bracket.